GeekBrony/FoliageTool/Documentation/GettingStarted.md

 - You've already [installed FoliageTool](Installing.md) into your Unity project.
 - The assets for your foliage are imported and ready to be used in Unity.

+## Before You Begin

+### What types of foliage are supported?
+FoliageTool is designed to be used with details such as grass, flowers, rocks, and other small details.

+However, you can use any prefab that is supported by Unity's [terrain details](https://docs.unity3d.com/Manual/terrain-Grass.html) system, with the following limitations:
+- The prefab must use a `MeshRenderer` component
+- The prefab must use a shader that supports GPU Instancing

+> **Note**: Unity uses a different rendering mechanism for trees, so they are not supported as a valid detail prefab.
+>
+> That said, support for procedurally spawning trees is on the roadmap for a future version, but in the meantime, you are encouraged to paint trees using Unity's [Terrain Inspector](https://docs.unity3d.com/Manual/terrain-Trees.html).

+## First Setup

 ### 1. Create your first Foliage Asset
 FoliageTool allows you to store foliage configurations as a `FoliageAsset`.